mayer79/effectplots/README.md

 **Comments**

 1. Comparing average predictions with average observed y provides a good overview of model bias.
-The bias on the test data seems to be small.
-Studying the same plot on the training data would help to assess in-sample bias.
+It seems to be small.
 2. Comparing the shape of partial dependence or ALE with the shape of the average predicted curve provides additional insights.
-E.g., for the two strong predictors "driver_age" and "car_power", the lines are very similar.
+E.g., for the two strong predictors "driver_age" and "car_power", the lines are similar.
 Thus, the effects are mainly due to the feature on the x axis and not of some other, correlated, feature.
 3. Sorting is done by decreasing weighted variance of the partial dependence values, a measure of main-effect strength closely related to [3].

 ### Flexibility

-Thanks to the flexibility of the package, you can modify the results as you wish.
+Thanks to the flexibility of the package, we can modify the results as we wish.
 For instance: what about putting results on training data besides those on test?
 Or comparing different models or subgroups?

 ```r
 m_train <- feature_effects(fit, v = xvars, data = X_train, y = train$claim_nb)